nr Drogheda, Co. Louth

-Seapoint Golf Club: For a few holes as you start out at Seapoint you may be wondering what will come next.
-Holiday bungalows and water seem to dominate the early holes rather than seaside links and sand dunes.
-But no need to worry, at the par-5 6th you'll head out towards the sea and into the authentic links environment; however you'll need to wait until the closing three holes for some breathtaking sea and distant Mourne Mountain views.
+For a few holes as you start out at Seapoint you may be wondering what will come next.
+Holiday bungalows and a good-sized water ditch seem to dominate the early holes, rather than seaside links and sand dunes.
+But no need to worry, at the par-5 6th you'll head out towards the sea and into the authentic links environment.
+However, you'll need to wait until the closing three holes for some breathtaking sea and distant Mourne Mountain views.

 The course itself contains its fair share of very good links holes and others that are as difficult as they come - driving lines and landing areas not too clear and ball-grabbing rough encroaching very close to the greens.
 In the wind this can be a real brute, but on calmer days Seapoint affords one of those pleasant links excursions to be found on so many Irish courses.

 Visitors welcome on weekdays; more restricted on weekends.

 Credit cards accepted.
 Contact club for full details, discounts, packages, etc. [Last updated: 2018].

 Soft spikes only.
 Players generally walk this course.
 Golf carts available for hire (if ordered in advance).